Critique of Pure Reason: Space and time

 Kant gives two expositions of space and time: metaphysical and transcendental.
 The metaphysical expositions of space and time are concerned with clarifying how those intuitions are known independently of experience.
-The transcendental expositions attempt to show how the metaphysical conclusions might be applied to enrich our understanding.
+The transcendental expositions purport to show how the metaphysical conclusions give insight into the possibility of already obtained a priori scientific knowledge (A25/B40).

 In the transcendental exposition, Kant refers back to his metaphysical exposition in order to show that the sciences would be impossible if space and time were not kinds of pure a priori intuitions.
 He asks the reader to take the proposition, "two straight lines can neither contain any space nor, consequently, form a figure," and then to try to derive this proposition from the concepts of a straight line and the number two.
 He concludes that it is simply impossible (A47-48/B65).
 Thus, since this information cannot be obtained from analytic reasoning, it must be obtained through synthetic reasoning, i.e., a synthesis of concepts (in this case two and straightness) with the pure (a priori) intuition of space.

 In this case, however, it was not experience that furnished the third term; otherwise, the necessary and universal character of geometry would be lost.
 Only space, which is a pure a priori form of intuition, can make this synthetic judgment, thus it must then be a priori.
 If geometry does not serve this pure a priori intuition, it is empirical, and would be an experimental science, but geometry does not proceed by measurements—it proceeds by demonstrations.

-Kant rests his demonstration of the priority of space on the example of geometry.
-He reasons that therefore if something exists, it needs to be intelligible.
-If someone attacked this argument, he would doubt the universality of geometry (which Kant believes no honest person would do).